 - Dry cleaners

-- Auto body & tire shops
+- Auto repair, body or tire shops

 - Car or truck washes